20 Edible Plants and Fungi You’ll Find on the Appalachian Trail

-These yellowish orange mushrooms have a convex or vase shaped cap with false gills.
+These yellowish-orange mushrooms have a convex or vase-shaped cap with false gills.
 When compared to other mushrooms, the false gills under the cap are not easily separated from the rest of the structure and almost look like they have melted into the stalk.
-The best way to tell a true chantrelle from the poisonous (although not deadly) false chantrelle is to examine the gills as the false chantrelle mushroom has more defined and prominent gills.
-These prized edible mushrooms are also easily confused with the toxic jack-o-lantern mushrooms, which (like the false chantrelles) have true gills and tend to grow in larger groups with the stems clustered as one.
+The best way to tell a true chanterelle from the poisonous (although not deadly) false chanterelle is to examine the gills as the false chanterelle mushroom has more defined and prominent gills.
+These prized edible mushrooms are also easily confused with the toxic jack-o-lantern mushrooms, which (like the false chanterelles) have true gills and tend to grow in larger groups with the stems clustered as one.
 Chantrelles typically crop up as singles or in small bunches with separate stems.
-If you are not positive on your identification, please don’t try these as the toxins in both look a likes will cause cramping and intestinal adventures.
+If you are not positive about your identification, please don’t try these as the toxins in both look-a-likes will cause cramping and intestinal adventures.

-Stir fry, sauté, boiled or baked these white, gilled mushrooms make an excellent addition if your bushwhacking it in the wild.
+Stir-fried, sautéed, boiled, or baked, these white, gilled mushrooms make an excellent addition if you’re bushwhacking it in the wild.
 They are commonly found on logs or tree trunks and have a floppy, oyster like appearance.
 Carry a little garlic and olive oil with you and make yourself some amazing wild onion and mushroom mixes!

-This is one of those plants you’ve probably seen a hundred times on a hike but never really known what it was.
-Kinda flat, kinda green, kinda black and not very appetizing looking, rock tripe can be scraped off, cleaned and soaked to make a…..slightly more palatable ingredient.
-Several species are collected and eaten around the world and I’,\m sure you can find a cool way to cook them up….probably with lots and lots of salt, oil, butter and strong spices though…..
+This is one of those things you’ve probably seen a hundred times on a hike but never really known what it was.
+Kinda flat, kinda green, kinda black, and not very appetizing looking, rock tripe can be scraped off, cleaned, and soaked to make a…..slightly more palatable ingredient.
+Several species are collected and eaten around the world and I’m sure you can find a cool way to cook them up….probably with lots and lots of salt, oil, butter, and strong spices though…..